 The third-party agreement should specify the type and frequency of information to be reported to the FRFI by the third party.
 This should include reports that allow the FRFI to assess whether performance measures are being met and any other information required for the FRFI’s monitoring program, including risk measures (see Section 2.4).

-The agreement should include requirements and procedures for the third party to report events in a timely manner to the FRFI that may have the potential to materially affect the risks and delivery of the service.
+The agreement should include requirements and procedures for the third party to report events in a timely manner to the FRFI that may materially affect the risks and delivery of the service.